AnyChart/AnyChart-React/README.md

 ```

 ## Build
-We use [gulp](http://gulpjs.com/) to compile plugin source code and examples.
+To build plugin and samples you need to install (gulp)[(http://gulpjs.com/)] if you don't have it installed already.

-Please install all necessary dependencies using following command
+Please install remaining dependencies using following command
 ```
 npm install
 ```